 For this reason, Stopline closely cooperates with Saferinernet.at (see section 5.6), which is an Austria-wide initiative that supports Internet users in a safe use of the Internet.
-In 2007, a cooperation treaty was concluded between the Stopline and Saferinternet.at.

-1.5.4) ... on an international basis
+1.5.4 ... on an international basis

-In order to make a successful stand against the boundlessness of the Internet and the problems of fighting illegal Internet sites, the Stopline closely cooperates with international partners, especially with the EU, within the scope of the Safer Internet Plus promotion programme, and hotlines from other countries (see chapter 5).
+In order to make a successful stand against the international and boundless character of the Internet and the problems of fighting illegal Internet sites, the Stopline closely cooperates with international partners, especially with the EU, within the scope of the Safer Internet Plus promotion programme, and hotlines from other countries (see chapter 5).